NVIDIA/MatX/README.md

 ## Requirements
 MatX is using features in C++17 and the latest CUDA compilers and libraries.
-For this reason, when running with GPU support, CUDA 11.2 and g++9 or newer is required.
+For this reason, when running with GPU support, CUDA 11.4 and g++9 or newer is required.
 You can download the CUDA Toolkit [here](https://developer.nvidia.com/cuda-downloads).

 MatX has been tested on and supports Pascal, Turing, Volta, and Ampere GPU architectures.
 We currently do not support the Jetson embedded GPUs, as JetPack currently ships with CUDA 10.2.
 CPU support should work on any CPU that will compile the code.

-**Note for CUDA 11.4 and below**: A bug in libcuda++ that ships with CUDA 11.4 and below prevents MatX from compiling.
+**Note for CUDA 11.4**: A bug in libcuda++ that ships with CUDA 11.4 and below prevents MatX from compiling.
 This can be worked around by updating libcuda++ to at least version **1.7.0-ea**, or upgrade to CUDA 11.5.

 **Note for CPU/Host support**: CPU/Host execution is considered beta.
 Only operator execution is supported right now, but no functions that require libraries (FFT/GEMM, etc).
 If you find a bug in an operator on CPU, please report it in the issues above.